 Where this Order require that the hull or machinery of a vessel shall be constructed in a particular manner or that any particular equipment, fitting, material, appliance or apparatus shall be provided or that particular provisions shall be made, the hull or machinery of the vessel may be constructed in any other manner or any other equipment, fitting, material appliance or apparatus may be provided or other provision made which is at least as effective as that required by this Order.

 SURVEYS AND CERTIFICATES

 126 Surveys and periodical inspections

-Every vessel of 12 metres in length and over to which this Order applies shall be surveyed and periodically inspected in accordance with the requirements of this Part.
+Every vessel to which this Order applies shall be surveyed and periodically inspected in accordance with the requirements of this Part.
+124

 127 Surveys